 As you braid, begin tightening your braid after about 2-3 inches from the roots.
 As shown in the image below, braid more snugly at the bottom.
 This allows lots of comfort for the horse but keeps the braids in place.

-Braid down until the mane starts to naturally thin and place a braiding band around the braid.
+Continue braiding until the mane starts to naturally thin.
+Then, place a braiding band around the braid.
 If you want your braid to last several weeks, be sure and band tightly.
 Use multiple knots with nylon thread if braiding for long term turnout.

 Many people braid to this point and stop, but for extra neatness and a bit longer-lasting braid, we fold the remaining hair up under the braid, and band again, creating a tidy appearance.